InsightEdge/insightedge-geo-demo-old/docs/docs.md

 - InsightEdge Data Grid also plays a role of a serving layer **handling any operational/transactional queries** from web/mobile apps.
 - all the components(Kafka and InsightEdge) can **scale out** almost linearly;
-- to scale to many cities, we can leverage data locality principle through a full pipeline (Kafka, Spark, Data Grid) partitioning by the `city` or even with a more gradular geographical grid.
+- to scale to many cities, we can leverage data locality principle through a full pipeline (Kafka, Spark, Data Grid) partitioning by the `city` or even with a more granular geographical units of scale.
 In this case the geospatial search query will be limited to a single Data Grid partition.
 We leave this enhancement out of the scope of the demo.

 ## Building a demo application